 When you combine the cost of medication with the various other services and consultations, treatment can average anywhere between $250 – $500 per month.
 Do note that your costs should fall over time.
 The initial outlay is often higher, as the amount of lab work and consultations required to track the root cause of your symptoms, and then tailor a plan to suit, are time-intensive tasks.

 Given the differences in pricing, it’s always best to consult with your local hormone doctor – and your insurer – to see just what you need, and how much your insurer will cover.
 Most insurers will front up for most, if not all, of the ongoing prescriptions costs, while some have also been known to cover lab work.
-If yours doesn’t (some deem bioidentical hormone replacement therapy as a proactive treatment), institutes like Genesys have access to local lab accounts and compounding pharmacies, allowing them to provide huge discounts where costs are often 1/2 to 1/3 the cost of other pharmacies.
+If yours doesn’t (some deem hrt as a proactive treatment), institutes like Genesys have access to local lab accounts and compounding pharmacies, allowing them to provide huge discounts where costs are often 1/2 to 1/3 the cost of other pharmacies.

 Lab work, for example, can cost upwards of $1,500 without financial help from your insurer, but providers like Genesys Medical Institute go that extra mile to ensure your health comes first by providing a FREE initial hormone evaluation, followed by a 45 minute review of labs for half the normal cost at just $75.